Incremental Learning of Sparse Attention Patterns in Transformers: Deferred Proofs

 \subsection{Cooperation Phase}

 In this section, we prove the remaining results in \Cref{sec:cooperative}.
 First, we show convergence of the second head starting with the system in \Cref{eq:cooperative}.
-Later, we extend the analysis to any arbitrary phase in the dynamics.
+We then extend the analysis to arbitrary phases of the dynamics.